vmiklos/vmiklos.github.com/2024/sw-legal-numbering.md

 ## Motivation

 Legal numbering is a way to influence the number format of values inherited in a multi-level numbering.
-Say, the outer numbering uses Roman number and the inner numbering uses X.Y as the number format, but the inner level wants to display the outer values as Arabic numbers.
-If this is wanted (and guessing from the name, sometimes lawyers do want this), then the inner number portion will expand to values like "1.2" instead of "I.2", while the outer number portions will remain values like "I".
+Say, the outer numbering uses Roman numerals and the inner numbering uses X.Y as the number format, but the inner level wants to display the outer values as Arabic numerals.
+If this is wanted (and guessing from the name, sometimes lawyers do want this), then the inner number portion will expand to values like "2.01" instead of "II.01", while the outer number portions will remain values like "II".

 Mike did [80% of the work](https://bugs.documentfoundation.org/show_bug.cgi?id=150408), what you can see here is just the RTF/DOC filters.

-Picking a smaller feature task like this looked like a good idea, since I wanted to spend some of the time on regression fixing from last year's multi-page floating table project.
+Picking a smaller feature task like this looked like a good idea, since I wanted to spend some of the time on regression fixing around last year's multi-page floating table project.

 ## Results so far